Planning Approval Process

 DELWP coordinates the process, implementing the Ministerial Guidelines that set out the processes and requirements under the Environment Effects Act 1978.

 If a project requires assessment under both the Environment Effects Act and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, the relevant process can be accredited under the new Assessment Bilateral Agreement between the Commonwealth and Victoria.

 The Golden Plains Wind Farm will be accredited under the bilateral agreement, which means that WestWind Energy will not have to undertake two separate assessment processes, minimising duplication and saving time.

 The matters to be investigated and documented in an EES are set out in the ‘scoping requirements’ issued by the Minister.
 Scoping requirements are prepared following input from WestWind Energy and other agencies including: Department of Environment Land Water and Planning, Golden Plains / Colac Otway Shire, Corangamite Catchment Authority, Aboriginal Victoria, EPA Victoria, Southern Rural Water, and VicRoads.

 A Technical Reference Group, with members from the aforementioned government agencies is appointed to provide advice to WestWind Energy and DELWP during the preparation of the EES.

-Consultation will be undertaken with the local community and stakeholders to identify issues of concern and potential effects, as well as get feedback from stakeholders on project options or potential mitigation measures.
+Consultation has been undertaken with the local community and stakeholders to identify issues of concern and potential effects, as well as get feedback from stakeholders on project options or potential mitigation measures.

 Members of the public can also participate in the EES process by providing written comments on the draft scoping requirements and the final EES.
 When the Minister is satisfied that the EES is suitable, it is released for public comment for between 20 and 30 business days.
 During this time, the public can make written submissions.